lingtalfi/TheBar/discussions/form-multiplier.md

 The behaviour of the multiplier technique is defined by the following array:

 - multiplier:
-    - column: string, the name of the multiplier column
+    - multiplier_column: the name of the multiplier column (in our example: group_id).
+    - ?insert_mode: string(insert|replace) = insert.
+            The sql keyword used for inserting queries.
+This matters only in case of duplicate rows.
+            If you try to insert a row that already exists, what do you want to do:

+            - reject the request (insert_mode=insert)
+            - replace the old record in the database with the new one (insert_mode=replace)